Damnably: History

 The label was founded in 2006 by George Gargan, of the band Former Utopia.
 He was later joined by filmmaker Janice Li.
+Together, the label was formed on a shoestring budget, incorporating a DIY approach which still remains an integral part of their ethos today.

 The label's first release was a single by Former Utopia, and its first high-profile signing was Shonen Knife.
-The label has specialized in signing international bands, particularly from Asia.
+After booking Shonen Knife for their first UK tour in 16 years, Damnably released their album, Super Group, which including additional live bonus tracks.